Jon Kolb: Professional career

-Kolb was drafted by Pittsburgh out of OSU in 1969, so he played with the Steelers from 1969 to 1981.
+Kolb was drafted in the third roundby Pittsburgh out of OSU in 1969.
+He played with the Steelers from 1969 to 1981.
 Kolb did not join in any game during his first two years, not until 1971, where he started as the left offensive tackle, replacing Mike Haggerty, for all 14 games.
 He remained in that position until 1981, his final year, though in the final two years he shared time with Ted Petersen (1980) and Ray Pinney (1981).
 He played next to left guard Sam Davis from 1971 to 1979, which was Davis' final year.
 Overall, Kolb started at offensive tackle in 177 games and earned 4 Super Bowl rings, during the 1974, 1975, 1978, and 1979 seasons.

 During his playing days, Kolb was widely regarded as one of the strongest men in the NFL.
 He played like the strongest one, protecting Terry Bradshaw's blind side from his left offensive tackle position on pass plays and opening holes for running backs Franco Harris, Rocky Bleier, and John Fuqua.
 Like many of the Steeler players of the 1970s, Kolb had his own cadre of fans, known as "Kolb's Kowboys."